Gonzaguinha: Artistic career

+The compositions were recorded by many big MPB artists, like Gal Costa, Maria Bethânia, Zizi Possi, Simone, Elis Regina (Redescobrir or Ciranda de Pedra), Fagner, and Joanna.

+In 1975, Gonzaguinha, disillusioned by the industry, became an independent artist.
+In 1986, he founded the label Moleque, with which he recorded two works.

+In his later life, Gonzaguinha lived in Belo Horizonte with his second wife Louise Margarete Martins, and their daughter, Mariana.

 Death and legacy

 Gonzaguinha died at the age of 45 on April 29, 1991, the victim of a car accident.
-Returning from a performance in Pato Branco, Paraná, the singer was driving a Chevrolet Monza around 7:20 am on a southwestern highway when he collided with a truck.
+Returning from a performance in Pato Branco, Paraná, the singer was driving a Chevrolet Monza around 7:20 am on a southwestern highway when he collided with a truck in Renascença.
 Gonzaguinha was heading to Foz do Iguaçu.
 He was going to fly to Florianópolis, where he had a scheduled show.